MISTERjeck322/steam-workshop-manager/README.md

 ---

 ## License
-This project is distributed under the GNU GPL v3 license.
+This project is distributed under the MIT license.